Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Use a password manager

-Bitwarden (free, open source) and 1Password (paid, polished) are the standard picks.
-They generate 20+ character random passwords for every account so a breach at one site does not compromise others.
-Do not write passwords on paper or save them in your browser without a master password protecting them.
+Bitwarden (free, open source, audited multiple times) and 1Password (paid, polished, integrates with Mac/iOS deeply) are the standard picks.
+Both generate 20+ character random passwords for every account so a breach at one site does not compromise others.
+Avoid: storing passwords in your browser without a master password protecting them, writing them on paper, or using a "password formula" (these get reverse-engineered after one breach).
+LastPass is no longer recommended after their 2022 vault breach exposed weaknesses in customer master-password practices.

 Enable 2FA on every financial account